vdsm/virtual-dsm/readme.md

     This has the advantage that you don't need to do any portmapping anymore.

-  * ### How do I change the allocated amount of CPU/RAM? ###
+  * ### How do I change the amount of CPU/RAM? ###

-    By default an amount of 512MB RAM and 1 CPU core is used by the container.
+    By default an amount of 512MB RAM and 1 vCPU is allocated to the container.

     To increase this you can add the following environment variabeles: